We've independently reviewed this article to make sure it's as accurate as we can make it.

 Once microwaves break 1000 watts, they’re closer to ovens than traditional microwaves.

-Restaurant microwaves tend to be in this range and above.
-With the right preparation techniques, you can even safely cook raw meats in these microwaves.
+Restaurant microwaves tend to be 1000 watts or above.
+You can even safely cook raw meats in these microwaves with the right preparation technique.

 What Is the Best Wattage for a Microwave?

-If you’re looking for a home microwave that’s effective but not overpowered, then look for one between 800 and 1000 watts.
+If you’re looking for a home microwave that’s effective but not overpowered, my advice is to look for one between 800 and 1000 watts.

-This will cook food quickly without leaving cold spots.
-On the flip side, it won’t draw an excessive amount of power, so you don’t risk burning your food.
+Microwaves with wattage ranging from 800 to 1000 watts are capable of quickly cooking food without leaving any cold spots.
+On the flip side, they won’t draw an excessive amount of power, so you don’t risk burning your food.

 Yes, watts matter when you’re buying a microwave.

-The number of watts your microwave uses affects how quickly and thoroughly it can cook your food.
+The microwave wattage affects how quickly and thoroughly it can cook your food.
 A higher wattage – the number of watts per hour it uses – the better it will work.

 Depending on the microwave, you’ll see a variety of different wattages.
-Most microwaves sit between 600 and 1200 watts.
-Bigger microwaves will tend to have a higher wattage, and they’ll usually be more expensive.
-Meanwhile, budget models are typically smaller and lower-wattage.
+As mentioned before, most microwaves sit between 600 and 1200 watts.

 If you’re still struggling trying to find the perfect microwave, check out our comprehensive microwave buyer’s guide!